gcallah/BookReviews/musa.md

 "unhoused" as an "reform" to help the people in question?
 But perhaps here it's just the case that AG's publisher forced this convention on him..

-I also wonder whether the emphasis on Race it pops up here and there throughout the book actually takes away from its excellent class analysis.
+I also wonder whether the emphasis on race it pops up here and there throughout the book actually takes away from its excellent class analysis.
 AG occasionally invokes "racialized inequalities," but he never offers a rigorous definition of what he mans by this term.
 Certainly, blacks have lower family wealth than whites in the US, are less likely to earn university degrees, and so on.
 But is this due to current racism, or is it perhaps the leftover effect of past racism?